matloff/TidyverseSkeptic/README.md

 # Note on ggplot2

 Though RStudio presents **ggplot2** as part of the Tidyverse, that package predates Tidy and does not use the Tidy paradigm.
-Indeed, the package is widely used by both base-R advocates and Tidy proponents alike.
+The package is widely used by both base-R advocates and Tidy proponents alike.
 RStudio's marketing of Tidy as including **ggplot2** only came later.

-This is important, as many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy.
-This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near teaching ban regarding loops, the '$', brackets, and so on.
+This is important, as many who praise Tidy cite **ggplot2** as their first reason for being pro-Tidy in teaching.
+This obfuscates the real issues as I see them, which are: Focus on **dplyr**, **purrr** and pipes; a ban/near ban regarding loops, the '$', brackets, and so on.

 More details later in this document, in the section [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).